 Abstract:

 Juvenile survival and growth rates are commonly studied demographic rates with consequences for population growth.
-For species that can grow to achieve a size refuge from juvenile predators, the time spent at vulnerable sizes is to affect population dynamics, but the interaction between juvenile survival and growth has not been illustrated theoretically and most studies of the concept have been controlled experiments.
-We used a published size-indexed demographic model of an annual gastropod (Florida Apple Snail, Pomacea paludosa) to construct a zero-population growth isocline from combinations of juvenile growth and survival.
-The resulting isocline illustrated the expected result that faster juvenile growth could offset greater mortality.
-We then quantified daily juvenile survival and growth in two wetlands twice during the recruitment period, incorporating variable predator assemblages and seasonal environmental conditions.
-Seasonal and averaged rates were interpreted relative to the isocline.
+For species that can grow to achieve a size refuge from juvenile predators, the time spent at smaller vulnerable sizes is expected to affect population dynamics, but the interaction between juvenile survival and growth has not been illustrated theoretically and most studies of the concept have been controlled experiments.
+The combinatorial effects of the two rates have applications to field studies of recruitment variation for a diversity of species species that could be assessed with demographic models and isoclines.
+To illustrate the utility we used a published size-indexed demographic model of an annual gastropod (Florida Apple Snail, Pomacea paludosa) to construct a zero-population growth isocline for theoretical combinations of juvenile growth and survival rates.
+The resulting isocline illustrated the expected result that faster juvenile growth rates would offset greater mortality allowing for popopulation growth.
+We then quantified daily juvenile survival and growth in two wetlands twice during the recruitment period, incorporating variable predator assemblages and seasonal environmental conditions (depth and temperature).
+Seasonal and averaged rates were interpretable using the isocline.
 Daily juvenile survival rates were lower, and more clearly size-dependent, in the cooler dry season than in the warmer wet (rainy) season.
 Higher abundances of generalist ectothermic predators in the dry season produced higher mortality despite the cooler temperatures.
 Juvenile growth was faster in the warmer wet season.
-Parameter combinations of juvenile growth and survival in the dry season predicted declining populations, while rates from wet season predicted populations at replacement (λ = 1) or increasing.
-When parameters were combined for the full annual recruitment window, populations were projected to decline in experimental and natural wetlands.
-The predictions were robust to water depths affecting reproductive rates, but with better hydrologic conditions one population was near replacement.
-The use of the null isoclines gave population-dynamic context to quantified demographic rates and identified important temporal variation in survival and growth for the population.
+Parameter combinations of juvenile growth and survival in the dry season predicted declining populations (λ < 1), while rates from wet season predicted populations at replacement (λ = 1) or increasing.
+When parameters were combined for the full annual recruitment window, populations were projected to decline in both wetlands.
+The qualitative predictions were robust to conditions affecting reproductive rates, but with better hydrologic conditions one population was near replacement for the year.
+The use of the isoclines gave population-dynamic context to quantified demographic rates and identified important temporal variation in survival and growth for the population.
 Our isocline illustrates the growth-mediated predator impacts for a species with type III survivorship and stage- or size-specific predators and we suggest that the qualitative prediction from the isocline should be generalizable.
-More importantly, the use of a population growth isocline from a size-indexed demographic model provided a framework for making meaningful interpretations about field-measured rates.
+More importantly, the use of a population growth isocline from a size-indexed demographic model provides a framework for making population-level interpretations about field-measured demographic rates.

 Introduction